 In addition, the majority of community coalitions implemented campaigns to educate all community members about the risks associated with tobacco use.
-The campaigns included: Kick Butts Day, World No Tobacco Day, and the Great American Smokeout.
+The campaigns included: Kick Butts Day, World No Tobacco Day, and the National Night Out.
 Events also were held in conjunction with community and school-based health fairs.
-Educating children, parents, school personnel and community leaders about underage use of and access to ENDS products and developing school policy regarding ENDS use on school property continued as a primary focus of the community coalitions for FY2017.
+Educating children, parents, school personnel and community leaders about underage use of and access to ENDS products and developing school policy regarding ENDS use on school property continued as a primary focus of the community coalitions in 2018.

-Tobacco Free Rhode Island, a network of people and organizations who work on tobacco control such as the American Lung Association, American heart Association and local treatment providers provided information and resources to assist current tobacco users who wish to quit or offered referrals to state-sponsored cessation programs.
-Many of these cessation services were offered in collaboration with school student assistance counselors whose positions were funded (80%) through BHDDH and the SAPT block Grant.
+Tobacco Free Rhode Island (TFRI), a network of people and organizations who work on tobacco control such as the American Lung Association, American heart Association and local treatment providers provided information and resources to assist current tobacco users who wish to quit or offered referrals to state-sponsored cessation programs.
+Many of these cessation services were offered in collaboration with school student assistance counselors whose positions were funded (80%) through BHDDH and the SAPT Block Grant.
+The FDA/SYNAR Program Coordinator is now a member of the TFRI Steering Committee.